acados/acados/docs/c_interface/index.md

 The `C` Interface of `acados` is an efficient interface to the core functionalities of `acados`.
 It provides setters and getters that can be used to interact with the core of `acados` with negligible computational overhead.
+Setters and getters for matrices use column-major format.

 If you want to use `acados` directly from `C` or `C++`, it is recommended to only use the functions in in [`interfaces/acados_c/`](https://github.com/acados/acados/tree/master/interfaces/acados_c), which encapsulate the `acados` core, i.e. the functionality implemented in [`acados/`](https://github.com/acados/acados/tree/master/acados).